Last Updated on May 22, 2023 by melissanreynolds

 There is a bit to read here so I have created a mini eBook for you – you can grab that here.
 It has the chapter from my book on LDN, this blog post and a list of research to help you in your information gathering and decision making.

 Naltrexone is an opioid antagonist that works differently in the body when taken at a lower dose.
 Usually prescribed for alcohol and opioid addictions at doses of 50mg or more, low dose Naltrexone is usually anything from .25mg – 6mg.

 Naltrexone, at lower doses, temporarily blocks opioid receptors.
 Encouraging the body to produce more endorphins.

-Doctor Ginevra Liptan puts it this way, “First, it increases the release of endorphins (the body’s natural opiates) and second, it lowers inflammation in the central nervous system.”
+Doctor Ginevra Liptan puts it this way, in a now defunct article, Three Little Letters You Need to Know If You Have Fibromyalgia: “First, it increases the release of endorphins (the body’s natural opiates) and second, it lowers inflammation in the central nervous system.”

 And if you have read this article about the central nervous system and fibromyalgia, you get why this is important.